 The water line value may vary depending on vessel type, fuel consumption and other factors caused by the ship design and handling.
 Recalculate and modify the value as often as required.

-- 1 Locate the Runtime Menu dialogue box on the desktop. - The default location for this dialogue box is in workspace 4.
-The dialogue box was automatically opened when the EM 120 was switched on. - 2 Select Show and then Installation Parameters on the main menu. - The Installation Menu dialogue box opens. - 3 Locate the Sensor Location field, and check the Water Line value.
-Modify if required.
-Close the Installation Menu dialogue box.
+- 1 Open the Installation Menu dialogue box. - 2 Locate the Sensor Location field, and check the Water Line value.
+Modify if required. - 3 Close the Installation Menu dialogue box.

 Sound speed profile retrieval